1) How do I pick up and drop off my child?

 11) What hours are you in session?

 We are in session from 9-12 Monday-Thursday for 2.5 and 3s students.
 PreK students are in session 9-1 on Tuesday/Thursday and 9-12 Monday/Wednesday.

 12) How will I communicate with my child’s teacher?

 Each teacher will send out a weekly newsletter by email.
-In-person parent teacher conferences are held in November and written assessments of each child are sent home in April.
+In-person parent teacher conferences are held before the school year begins and again in the spring, at which time a written assessments of each child are provided.
 Parents may email the teacher at any time with questions or concerns.
 In addition, parents may always speak to the teacher at drop-off or at pick-up or schedule a time for a phone or in-person conference.
 We love communicating with parents!

 13) How do you handle children with allergies?

 If a child has an EpiPen for a life-threatening allergy, parents must submit a MAT form (FORMS section) signed by a doctor when they bring in the EpiPen at the beginning of school.
-At the beginning of the school year, we will schedule a short conference with the parent, teacher, Director and Assistant Director to go over the symptoms and treatment for the child.
+At the beginning of the school year, we will schedule a short conference with the parent, teacher, and administrative team to go over the symptoms and treatment for the child.